mikemix/TacticianModule/README.md

 ```

 `default-extractor`, `default-locator` and `default-inflector` are service manager keys to registered services.

+`ZendLocator` expects handlers in the `handler-map` to be `commandName => serviceManagerKey` or `commandName => Handler_FQCN`, altough to prevent additional costly checks, use serviceManagerKey and make sure it is available as a Zend Service.

 To add custom middleware to the middleware stack, add it to the `middleware` array as `ServiceName` => `priority` in which the middleware are supposed to be executed (higher the number, earlier it will execute).
 For example